Ice Cream Wars & Scoop Secrets

 To rank as the “best” ice cream, it is required to do the following:

 • Be creamy.
 I have no time for ice-y ice cream.
-That’s just not how its meant to be.
+That’s just not how it’s meant to be.

 • Have an intense flavour.
-If I have to stand around going “flavour think I can get a hint of that flavor”, then your ice cream isn’t for me.
+If I have to stand around going, “I think I can get a hint of that flavour”, then your ice cream isn’t for me.

 • Be consistently good.
 Each batch must taste the same or similar.
 I can’t have people coming back complaining to me after I make a recommendation.

-So let’s continue with my definitive compilation of what I believe is Auckland’s best ice cream shops to visit.
+So, let’s continue with my definitive compilation of what I believe is Auckland’s best ice cream shops to visit.
 If there’s one you’re thinking about but don’t find it on this page, it’s fair to say I don’t feel they’re the greatest.
 Sorry.

 Bangkok Rolled Ice Cream